-Instead of: Use: Instead of: Use: deep tree maple bottomless kind compassionate turn swerve blades grass loud obnoxious
+Instead of: Use: Instead of: Use:

+tree maple deep bottomless

+kind compassionate turn swerve

+grass blades loud obnoxious

-This may be any type of word--noun, verb, describer, etc. When choosing the new word, select one that paints a more vivid picture, gives better detail, is more distinct, etc. Do not just randomly select a word.
+It is may be any type of word--noun, verb, describer, etc. When choosing the new word, select one that paints a more vivid picture, gives better detail, is more distinct, etc. Do not just randomly select a word.
 Your new word choice should be intentional.